sbweeden/fidophoto/README.md

 1. Also in the environment, validate the origin in fidoutilsConfig, and the values for hostport and rpId.
 These vary depending on the hostname used for exposing the application.
 1. Import the collection, and walk through the APIs from top to bottom, i.e.
 	1. WhoAmI - this uses your access_token, and verifies you can authenticate with it to the application.
 Make sure this works and that a user profile is returned.
-	1. FetchAttestationOptions - obtains challenge used for registration.
-Again, make sure this works and you can an options object back.
+	1. FetchAttestationOptions - obtains challenge used for credential registration.
+Again, make sure this works and you get an options object back.
-	1. PostAttestationResult - creates a FIDO keypair, and registers the public key.
+	1. PostAttestationResult - creates a FIDO credential keypair, and registers the public key.
 After this has run you should be able to see your registration in the FIDO2 Registrations page of the web app.
 	1. FetchAssertionOptions - obtains an authentication challenge, and the allowedCredentials list which should include the credential just registered.
 	1. PostAssertionResult - completes authentication with the registered credential.
-1. AFTER all the APIs in the Postman collection have been run successfully, inspect the environment object, and pull out the "Current value" of these two working variables: last_CredentialId and last_privKeyHex.
+1. AFTER all the APIs in the Postman collection have been run successfully, inspect the environment object, and pull out the "Current value" of these two working variables: `last_CredentialId` and `last_privKeyHex`.
 1. Update the command-line application phototools/sign_image.js with:
-	1. The value of var credentialId should be replaced with the value from last_CredentialId collected in the previous step.
+	1. The value of `var credentialId` should be replaced with the value from `last_CredentialId` collected in the previous step.
-	1. The value of var privateKeyHex should be replaced with the value from last_privKeyHex collected in the previous step.
+	1. The value of `var privateKeyHex` should be replaced with the value from `last_privKeyHex` collected in the previous step.
-	1. Verify that rpId matches your rpId from the Postman environment.
+	1. Verify that `rpId` matches your rpId from the Postman environment.
-	1. Set filename to point to the jpg file you wish to sign.
-This can be any existing JPG file you have, but one which contains GPS exif data looks better in the verifier later.
+	1. Set `filename` to point to the jpg file you wish to sign.
+This can be any existing JPG file you have, but one which contains GPS exif data looks better in the verifier page later.
-	1. Set fileout to point to the destination filename you wish the signed image to be saved as.
+	1. Set `fileout` to point to the destination filename you wish the signed image to be saved as.
-1. Run the signing app with "node sign_image.js".
-On success it completes silently, and your fileout should be populated.
+1. Run the signing app with `node sign_image.js`.
+On success it completes silently, and your `fileout` should be populated.
 1. In the web app, go to the "Verify a photo" page, and upload the signed image.
 It should validate successfully and show the user details of the owner of the credential registration.

+## Known limitations and TODOs

+1. A couple of the FIDO searches in `ciservers.js` use inefficient search criteria.
+This is due to temporary limitations in the search APIs in CI, that are being addressed.
+When these issues are fixed in CI, the search functions will be updated to more optomised search expressions.
+1. The application has not been tested on large user/data sets, or large numbers of registered credentials.
+It will need modification to work with searches that return multiple pages of items (i.e. more items than can be returned in a single request/response pair).
+The CI APIs have support for pagination, however this simple example web application does not have logic in place to leverage that and makes the assumption that all system records can be returned in a single search.

+## Licensing acknowledgements
+This application makes use of:
+1. Javascript QRCode generator from [node-qrcode](https://github.com/soldair/node-qrcode).